Politically Exposed Persons and CBI: Can a PEP Get Approved?

 Most programs apply a "once a PEP, always a PEP" rule for a defined period after the person leaves office, typically between twelve months and five years depending on the program.
 Some FATF guidance recommends case-by-case assessment indefinitely.
 Plan accordingly.

-The Three Layers Of Pep Screening
+The Three Layers Of PEP Screening

 Every CBI application runs through the same basic architecture.
 PEP files run through it with every setting turned up.